Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection: Design

 \subsubsection{Regularization}

 \textit{The key idea is to add a regularisation term based on a low complexity estimate of the solution, which, as we will see later, will enhance the probability of finding the ground state of the Ising problem and hence improve the BER performance}.
-The maximum likelihood MIMO receiver is given by Eq.~\ref{eq:ML-MIMO}.
+The maximum likelihood MIMO receiver is given by (\ref{eq:ML-MIMO}).
 Let us say that we have a polynomial-time estimate (obtained by algorithms like MMSE or ZF) $\mathbf{x}_P$.
-Let $\mathbf{s}_P$ be the spin vector corresponding to $\mathbf{x}_P$ obtained from Eq.~\ref{eq:qamSpinTrans}.
-We add to the Ising form a penalty term for deviations from the poly-time estimate, which would penalize non-optimal solutions in low noise scenarios, to obtain the following:
+Let $\mathbf{s}_P$ be the spin vector corresponding to $\mathbf{x}_P$ obtained from (\ref{eq:qamSpinTrans}).
+We add to the Ising form a penalty term for deviations from the poly-time estimate, which would penalize non-optimal solutions in low noise scenarios, to obtain:

 where $r(\rho,M,N_t)$ is a regularization parameter dependent of the SNR, modulation and number of users.
-This style of regularisation falls in the class of generalized Tikhonov regularisation.
+This style of regularisation falls in the class of generalized Tikhonov regularisation~\cite{tikhonov}.
 We will look at the choice of $r(\rho,M,N_t)$ in Section~\ref{sec:regFactor}.

-The \textit{RI-MIMO-$N_a$} algorithm is then defined as follows: \begin{itemize} \item Convert the ML-MIMO detection problem into the Ising form as described in Section~\ref{sec:IsingMIMO}. \item Add the regularisation term as described by Eq.~\ref{eq:ri-mimo}. \item Perform $N_a$ anneals using an Ising machine. \item Select the best solution from the candidate solutions generated by the Ising machine (one from each measurement times the number of anneals $N_m\times N_a$) and the MMSE solution. \end{itemize}
+The \textit{RI-MIMO-$N_a$} algorithm is then defined as follows: \begin{enumerate} \item Convert the ML-MIMO detection problem into the Ising form as described in Section~\ref{sec:IsingMIMO}. \item Add the regularisation term as described by (\ref{eq:ri-mimo}). \item Perform $N_a$ anneals using an Ising machine. \item Select the best solution from the candidate solutions ($\mathbf{x_1},\mathbf{x_2}...\mathbf{x}_{N_a\times N_m}$) generated by the Ising machine (one from each measurement times the number of anneals $N_m\times N_a$) and the MMSE solution~($\mathbf{x_{mmse}}$).
+The cost associated with any given solution $\mathbf{w}$ is given by ML-MIMO cost function ($\|\mathbf{y} - \mathbf{H}\mathbf{w}\|^2$) and the best solution is given by